New Acquisition: Steichen Family Papers

 Encouraged by Clarence Hudson White, an American photographer and founding member of the Photo-Secession movement, Edward Steichen met Alfred Stieglitz, a pioneer in the consideration of photography as a serious art form.
 Steichen aided Stieglitz in forming the Little Galleries, which evolved into the established “291” gallery in Midtown Manhattan, as a part of the Photo-Secession movement.
-The Steichen Family papers contain Steichen’s personal photograph albums, which include prints of himself, members of his family, friends, events and celebrations, landscapes, and more.
-In addition to maintaining correspondences with his family members, Steichen corresponded with poet and biographer Carl Sandburg, who was married to Steichen’s sister, Lillian, and also maintained a correspondence with playwright Edward Albee.
+The Steichen Family papers contain personal photograph albums, which include prints of family members, friends, events and celebrations, landscapes, and more.
+In addition to maintaining correspondences with his family members, Steichen corresponded with poet and biographer Carl Sandburg, who was married to Steichen’s sister, Lilliian.

 In edition to his photographs of the industrial American landscape (for example, his iconic print The Flatiron), Steichen photographed prominent figures in society such as J.P.
 Morgan, Paul Robeson, Marlene Dietrich, Amelia Earhart, Gary Cooper, George Gershwin, Greta Garbo, Charlie Chaplin, Willa Cather, Winston Churchill, Marilyn Monroe, and many others.
 The collection also contains many personal and family photographs, including the “Green Album,” given to Edward Steichen by his third wife Joanna T. Steichen as a Christmas card.